ajuggler/web-auth/README.md

 ```
 redis://localhost:6379/0
 ```
-(In Haskell code we have hardcoded the default connection URLs: `amqp://guest:guest@localhost:5672/` and `redis://localhost:6379/0`.)
+(We have configured the default connection URLs: `amqp://guest:guest@localhost:5672/` and `redis://localhost:6379/0`.)

 ## Starting the Web Service